Richmond Ghost Tour — 12 Haunted Stops, Self-Guided

 Confederate ghosts, church fires, and tunnels full of bones.
-Richmond's 13 most haunted stops.
-3 free, self-guided.
+Richmond's route includes 12 documented stops.
+5 free, self-guided.

 Tour Stops